lingthio/Flask-User/docs/source/includes/main_page.rst

 Optionally:

 - blinker 1.3+ -- for Event Notification
-- Flask-Babel 0.9+ -- for translations
+- Flask-BabelEx 0.9+ -- for translations
 - Flask-Mail 0.9+ -- for sending mail with SMTP
 - Flask-MongoEngine 0.9+ -- for MongoDB applications
 - Flask-Sendmail -- for sending mail with sendmail
 - Flask-SQLAlchemy 1.0+ -- for SQL database applications
 - py-bcript 0.4+ -- for fast bcrypt encryption
-- speaklater 1.3+ -- for translations

 Alternatives
 ------------